gskema/exercism-go/README.md

-# exercism-go
-Solutions to Go problems from exercism.io
+# Go Solutions for exercism.io